 Located on the Main Floor, you won’t be able to miss this one!

 This area is full of interactive exhibits, like changing the frequency and amplitude of waves and seeing the result of your choices on a water table, demonstrations and interactive enormous tornado, real, live man-made lightening on the ceiling, and more.

-Located on the Main Level next to the Transportaion Gallery, where the planes are hanging from the ceiling.
+Located on the Main Level next to the Transportation Gallery, where the planes are hanging from the ceiling.

 An average of 15 chicks hatch every day at the museum this time of year.

-Located next to Science Storms on the Main Level.
+Located next to Coal Mine on the Main Level.